The Tree of Life

 The Origins Of The Tree Of Life

-Ancient Egyptians believed that the Tree of Life grew from a sacred mound reaching upward to the heavens.
-The roots stretched down into the Netherworld.
+The people of Ancient Egypt believed that the Tree of Life grew from a sacred mound reaching upward to the heavens with the roots stretched down into the Netherworld.

 The Tree of Life was mentioned in the bible, numerous times.